-- Support for two modes of operation to provide backward compatibility and extensibility for future platform innovations: - In xAPIC compatibility mode, APIC registers are accessed through memory mapped interface to a 4K-Byte page, identical to the xAPIC architecture. - In x2APIC mode, APIC registers are accessed through Model Specific Register (MSR) interfaces.
-In this mode, the x2APIC architecture provides significantly increased processor addressability and some enhancements on interrupt delivery. - Increased range of processor addressability in x2APIC mode: - Physical xAPIC ID field increases from 8 bits to 32 bits, allowing for interrupt processor addressability up to 4G-1 processors in physical destination mode.
+- Support for modes of operation to provide backward compatibility and extensibility for future platform innovations: - In xAPIC compatibility mode, APIC registers are accessed through memory mapped interface to a 4K-Byte page, identical to the xAPIC architecture. - Increased range of processor addressability in x2APIC mode: - Physical xAPIC ID field increases from 8 bits to 32 bits, allowing for interrupt processor addressability up to 4G-1 processors in physical destination mode.
 A processor implementation of x2APIC architecture can support fewer than 32bits in a software transparent fashion. - Logical xAPIC ID field increases from 8 bits to 32 bits.
 The 32-bit logical x2APIC ID is partitioned into two sub-fields a 16-bit cluster ID and a 16-bit logical ID within the cluster.
 Consequently, ((2^20) 16) processors can be addressed in logical destination mode.
-Processor implementations can support fewer than 16 bits in the cluster ID sub-field and logical ID sub-field in a software agnostic fashion. - More efficient MSR interface to access APIC registers: - To enhance inter-processor and self-directed interrupt delivery as well as the ability to virtualize the local APIC, the APIC register set can be accessed only through MSR-based interfaces in x2APIC mode.
-The Memory Mapped IO (MMIO) interface used by xAPIC is not supported in x2APIC mode. - The semantics for accessing APIC registers have been revised to simplify the programming of frequently-used APIC registers by system software.
-Specifically, the software semantics for using the Interrupt Command Register (ICR) and End Of Interrupt (EOI) registers have been modified to allow for more efficient delivery and dispatching of interrupts. - The x2APIC extensions are made available to system software by enabling the local x2APIC unit in the "x2APIC" mode.
-To benefit from x2APIC capabilities, a new operating system and a new BIOS are both needed, with special support for x2APIC mode. - The x2APIC architecture provides backward compatibility to the xAPIC architecture and forward extendible for future Intel platform innovations.
+Processor implementations can support fewer than 16 bits in the cluster ID sub-field and logical ID sub-field in a software agnostic fashion. - The semantics for accessing APIC registers have been revised to simplify the programming of frequently-used APIC registers by system software.
+Specifically, the software semantics for using the Interrupt Command Register (ICR) and End Of Interrupt (EOI) registers have been modified to allow for more efficient delivery and dispatching of interrupts - The x2APIC extensions are made available to system software by enabling the local x2APIC unit in the "x2APIC" mode.
+To benefit from x2APIC capabilities, a new operating system and a new BIOS are both needed, with special support for x2APIC mode - The x2APIC architecture provides backward compatibility to the xAPIC architecture and forward extendibles for future Intel platform innovations